What is epithelial tissue? Full Information

 There are many types of glands.
 There are two types of glands based on cells.

-1- Unicellular Glands – Such a gland in which there is only one cell and this one cell manufactures and secretes a chemical, then such a gland is called a unicellular gland.
+1—Unicellular Glands—A gland in which there is only one cell, and this one cell manufactures and secretes a chemical is called a unicellular gland.

 Only two unicellular glands are found in our body.

-(i) Goblet cells – These cells are found in the innermost layer of our alimentary canal which secrete a thick fluid called mucus.
-It helps in the forward movement of liquid food by lubricating it.
+(i) Goblet cells are found in the innermost layer of our alimentary canal and secrete a thick fluid called mucus.
+This fluid helps in the forward movement of liquid food by lubricating it.

-2- Multicellular glands – Such a gland in which many cells together form and secrete a chemical, then such a gland is called a multicellular gland.
+2—Multicellular glands—A gland in which many cells together form and secrete a chemical is called a multicellular gland.

 Except for the unicellular gland, all other glands are multicellular glands.